jessepav/libgdx-wiki-old/Controllers.md

 ...
 ```

-Each component has its own code (analogous to key codes or scan codes for keyboad keys).
+Each component has its own code (analogous to key codes or scan codes for keyboard keys).
 This code is controller specific, e.g. the X button on an XBox controller likely has a different code than the X button on a PS3 controller.
 We’ll come back to this issue later.

 # Event based Controller Input
 When polling a controller, you might lose some input events.
 For some tasks, event based input is also more suited than polling based input.
 We hence provide you a way to register listeners to receive controller events, either globally for all controllers, or for a specific controller.
 The interface you have to implement to listen for controller events is called [ControllerListener](https://github.com/libgdx/libgdx/blob/master/extensions/gdx-controllers/gdx-controllers/src/com/badlogic/gdx/controllers/ControllerListener.java):